dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/metrics.md

 ## Metrics

 EF Core reports metrics via the standard <xref:System.Diagnostics.Metrics?displayProperty=nameWithType> API. `Microsoft.EntityFrameworkCore` is the name of the meter.
+It's recommended to read [.NET documentation on metrics](/dotnet/core/diagnostics/metrics).

 > [!NOTE]
 > This feature is being introduced in EF Core 9.0 (in preview).
 [See event counters below](#event-counters-legacy) for older versions of EF Core.